merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 The standard way to proceed is the following:
 1. Clone this repo `Wiki-on-processes-and-products-for-LCA` AND the repo of the wiki pages `Wiki-on-processes-and-products-for-LCA.wiki` (a recommanded practice is to have a workspace folder where you put these two repos).
 2. So far the wiki repo does not support github merge features.
 We are investigating solutions.
 Don't hesitate to create an issue or contact the maintainters if you want to add data.

+## Details on the import script for Brightway-formatted data

+When using the script The script `import_data_wiki.py`, new pages are automatically created in folders `Wiki-on-processes-and-products-for-LCA.wiki/process_new/` and `Wiki-on-processes-and-products-for-LCA.wiki/product_new/`.
+If the pages are satisfactory, they should then be manually moved to the folders `Wiki-on-processes-and-products-for-LCA.wiki/process/` and `Wiki-on-processes-and-products-for-LCA.wiki/product/`.
+One can have a look at the folder `Database_edition/source_import/Example_bw/` for examples of Brightway-formatted excel files.

+If new pages are added in the folders `Wiki-on-processes-and-products-for-LCA.wiki/process/` and `Wiki-on-processes-and-products-for-LCA.wiki/product/`, the `ps_db.md` and `pd_db.md` files (where all the pages are listed) should be updated by running the script `update_database_list.py`.
+If some pages were updated online via the wiki, you should pull before performing changes.

 # Overview of the AI-based Data Management System